- About Us / Divisions

 - Permit History by Parcel Number

 |Assigned Staff and Division:|

-The Safety Element Update Team has hired a consultant as has initiated work on a county-wide multi-hazard Climate Change Vulnerability Assessment (CCVA).
+The Safety Element Update Team has hired a consultant and has initiated work on a countywide multi-hazard Climate Change Vulnerability Assessment (CCVA).
 Our Team has developed a draft set of climate hazards, community assets and frontline communities to be included in the CCVA.
-For more information, visit our new CCVA website, and sign up for our upcoming virtual public workshops (Last Updated 11/18/20).
+For more information, visit our new CCVA website.
+(Last Updated 2/3/2021).

 The County of Santa Barbara Seismic Safety and Safety Element (Safety Element) of the Comprehensive Plan establishes policies to protect the community from natural and human-made hazards.
 It is intended to guide land use planning by providing pertinent data regarding geologic, soil, seismic, fire and flood hazards.
 The element also includes the Safety Element supplement which describes land use planning measures to reduce the risk of public exposure to acutely hazardous materials associated with oil and gas pipelines and fixed facilities.
 More information on the Safety Element is available here.